apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>volumeClaimsTemplate defines a template to build persistent Volume claims that need to be restored.
+<p>Defines a template to build persistent Volume claims that need to be restored.
-these claims will be created in an orderly manner based on the number of replicas or reused if already exist.</p>
+These claims will be created in an orderly manner based on the number of replicas or reused if they already exist.</p>
 </td>
 </tr>
 <tr>